NVIDIA/vdisc/CONTRIBUTING.md

     Signed-off-by: Joe Smith <joe.smith@email.com>

-Use must use your real name (sorry, no pseudonyms or anonymous contributions.)
+You must use your real name (sorry, no pseudonyms or anonymous contributions.)

 If you set your `user.name` and `user.email` git configs, you can sign your commit automatically with `git commit -s`.